-Sustainability Objectives Options Assessment 3) Social Sustainability 3a) To Promote Sustainability Skills and Learning To promote and facilitate awareness raising and understanding of sustainability Under Option 1, the college/activity centre bodies of water between college buildings, significant opportunity for education relating and visitors.
-The college/activity centre is immediately benefit from either of these remarks.
-The college is anticipated to be a key user of energy.
-The location of the college close to links to develop between the facilities.
-The college/activity centre is located on the r the development site and the wider Forest of would be set in a lakeside environment, have and views of the forest.
-Locating the collegeing to environmental sustainability, and sustained located adjacent to either the lake or the fasources.
-If energy, and would have a role to play in prothe Energy Centre under Option 1 would prother the development of the energy of Dean.
-Fing an open campus, with green spaces and within such a setting would provide aninability more generally, amongst students forest under Options 2 and 3 and so does not comoting research and use of renewable ovide further benefits, enabling stronger er Option 3, facing the forest.
-This may be Assessment: Option 1 The overall impact is assessed to be positive and minor to moderate in nature.
+C , t out in the Cinderford Business Plan: regional model of sustainable new developme nt and management, and reduce the tow n's "carbon footprint" Sustainability Objectives Options Assessment 3) Social Sustainability 3a) To Promote Sustainability Skills and Learning To promote and facilitate awareness raising and understanding of sustainability significant opportunity for education relatir the development site and the wider Forest or would be set in a lakeside environment, having and views of the forest.
+Locating the college ag to environmental sustainability, and sustained located adjacent to either the lake or the foources. energy, and would have a role to play in prothe Energy Centre under Option 1 would pronorthern edge of the new development under ing an open campus, with green spaces and within such a setting would provide inability more generally, amongst students prest under Options 2 and 3 and so does not somoting research and use of renewable vide further benefits, enabling stronger Assessment: Option 1 The overall impact is assessed to be positive and minor to moderate in nature.
 Option 2 The overall impact is assessed to be positive and minor to moderate in nature.
 Option 3 The overall impact is assessed to be positive and minor to moderate in nature. • To promote access to education and vocational skills training • Access to education would be promoted under all three Options through the provision of a college facility within the development.
-Depending on the nature of the college, it is likely to be highly beneficial in terms of promoting access to education and vocational skills training. • The attractive setting proposed for the college/activity centre under Option 1 (a lakeside environment with green spaces of water) would provide a good opportunity for environmental and sustainability education to be promoted and encour amongst both students and visitors 1 0 0 1 next to the college, giving the potential for s port for hospitality and catering courses, and ege is located close to the lake, allowing max the use of the hotel facilities for other opportunity for educational and recreational use of the lake by the college is reduced.
-However opportunity for educational and recreational use of the lake by the college is reduced.
-However distance of the lake under this Option, and within close proximity of the hotel, allowing the beautiful distance of the lake under this Option, and within close proximity of the hotel, allowing the beautiful distance of the lake by the college is reduced. • Under Option 2, the hotel would remain close to the lake but the college would be more distant from the lake.
-Therefore the opportunity for educational and recreational use of the lake by the college is reduced.
-However the college remains within walking distance of the lake under this Option, and within close proximity of the hotel, allowing the benefits of mutual interaction to be the hotel and college, although the opportunity for sustainability-related education associated.
-Furthermore, in this Option, neither the hotel nor college are sited close to the lake.
-This reduces Assessment: Option 1 Option 2 Opti on 3 overall impact is assessed to be positive and moderate to major in nature, positive and moderate to major in posi tive and moderate to major in noting that Option 1 is the strongest of all nature. nature. re, noting that Option 3 is the the Options weal cest of all the Options 3b) To promote social integration connectivity and integration between and across there would be further sustainability benefits attenuating from the regeneration of the Northern and improving the retail offer within Cinderford town centre, as a result of the increase in resid • All three Options would provide a range of direct sustainability benefits in relation to the new facilities provided.
-It is likely that there would be further sustainability benefits attenuating from the regeneration of the Northern Quarter area, such as supporting and improving the retail offer within Cinderford town centre, as a result of the increase in residents and visitors to the area.
-Cinderford itself would benefit the most from the new development but villages to the north of Cinderford would also derive
+Depending on the nature of the college, it is likely to be highly beneficial in terms of promoting access to education and vocational skills training. • The attractive setting proposed for the college/activity centre under Option 1 (a lakeside environment with green spaces and bodie of water) would provide a good opportunity for environmental and sustainability education to be promoted and encouraged amongst both students and visitors • Under Option 1, the hotel would be located facilities in terms of providing training supp training-related purposes.
+Further, the colle the use of the hotel facilities for other purposes.
+9 However the college remains within walking nity for sustainability-related education asso tel nor college are sited close to the lake.
+This se it more difficult to promote links between ociated with the green hotel remains positive.
+It is reduced the visual and educational benefits Assessment: Option 1 The overall impact is assessed to be positive and moderate to major in nature, noting that Option 1 is the strongest of all the Options Option 2 The overall impact is assessed to be positive and moderate to major in nature.
+Option 3 The overall impact is assessed to be positive and moderate to major in nature, noting that Option 3 is the weakest of all the Options 3b) To promote social integration n • • To promote social connectivity and integration between and across communities in Cinderford and the area and improving the retail offer within Cinde Cinderford itself would benefit the most fro ts attenuating from the regeneration of the N rford town centre, as a result of the increase om the new development but villages to the r cilities in the local area.
+It is likely that the new development but villages to the recilities in the local area.
+Northern Quarter area, such as supporting in residents and visitors to the area.